LYFsmile Logo

 • Low self-confidence and self-esteem

-• Changes in friend circle or difficulty handling peer pressure
+• Changes in the friend circle or difficulty handling peer pressure

 • Social withdrawal, avoiding friends or social situations